Home

 7.

-Detailed Fitting Instruction
+Detailed Fitting Instructions

 The following are a list of links relate to each type of Blind.
 They are in PDF format to make them easy to read and use.
 Right-click on the link required and choose ‘Save link as’ or Save target as.

-How to fit Venetian Blinds
+How to fit 15mm and 25mm Aluminium Venetian Blinds

 How to fit Roller Blinds

-How to Fit Excel/Fabric Box Vertical Blinds
+How to Fit Vertical Blinds

 How to fit Wood Venetian Blinds